Shihsanhang Museum of Archaeology: Geology

 The museum is located at the foot of Guanyin Mountain near the mouth of the Tamsui River.

-Archeology
+Archaeology

 The archaeological site dates back 1,800 years to the Iron Age.
 Over 300 skeletons have been unearthed dating from 1,800 to 600 years old.
-The burial customs of the people at Shihsanhang were unique, according to Kuo Su-chiu “All the skeletons were buried in a fetal position: on their sides with their limbs bent.
-Except one, an adult female, who was buried on her front and with her head turned to one side, which is typical of the contemporaneous Fantsuyuan (番仔園) Culture of central western Taiwan.”
+The burial customs of the people at Shihsanhang were unique, according to Kuo Su-chiu, "All the skeletons were buried in a fetal position: on their sides with their limbs bent.
+Except one, an adult female, who was buried on her front and with her head turned to one side, which is typical of the contemporaneous Fantsuyuan (番仔園) Culture of central western Taiwan."

 Architecture

 The architecture of the museum has an archaeological theme, reflecting ancient civilization in Taiwan islandwide and in its outlying minor islands.

 Transportation

 The museum is accessible by bus from Guandu Station of Taipei Metro.